samirhadii/ItiniReady/README.md

 # Itini-Ready

 Project that generates a personal itinerary

-backend built with flask
+backend built with Python flask server
+Using Pytorch and HuggingFace Transformers

 to get started with this project do the following:
 install a virtual environment